Ashton Kutcher’s Ex-Girlfriend Allegedly Had ‘Consensual Sex’ With Another Man The Night She Was Murdered

-As accused “Hollywood Ripper” Michael Gargiulo, 43, faces trial for the murder of two women, including actor Ashton Kutcher’s then-girlfriend 22-year-old Ashley Ellerin, his defense attorneys have accused Ellerin of having had “consensual sex” with another man shortly before she was found brutally stabbed to death in her apartment, writes the Daily Mail.
+Michael Gargiulo, 43, faces trial for the murder of two women, including actor Ashton Kutcher’s then-girlfriend, 22-year-old Ashley Ellerin.
+Gargiulo’s defense attorneys have accused Ellerin of having had “consensual sex” with another man shortly before she was found brutally stabbed to death in her apartment, per The Daily Mail.
 The accusation was made on the opening day of Gargiulo’s trial in Los Angeles, California, on May 2.

-In addition to being accused of killing Ellerin in her apartment in February of 2001, Gargiulo is also facing charges for the murder of mother-of-four Maria Bruno, 32, in her apartment in 2005 in Monterey Park, L.A.
-However, he is believed to have killed up to 10 women between the years of 1993 and 2008, when he was caught after allegedly attempting to stab Michelle Murphy to death, for which he also faces an attempted murder charge.
+In addition to standing accused of killing Ellerin in her apartment in February of 2001, Gargiulo — frequently referred to as the “Hollywood Ripper” — is also facing charges for the murder of mother-of-four Maria Bruno.
+Bruno, 32, was murdered in her apartment in 2005, having resided in Monterey Park, L.A.
+However, the accused is believed to have killed up to 10 women between the years of 1993 and 2008, when he was caught after allegedly attempting to stab Michelle Murphy to death.
+He faces an attempted murder charge for this latter crime.

-Gargiulo’s defense attorney Dan Nardoni attempted to discredit the prosecutors during his opening statements, claiming that other men had better motive to kill Ellerin, and alluding that the apartment manager he claimed she had sex with the night she was murdered was one of them.
+Gargiulo’s defense attorney, Dan Nardoni, attempted to discredit the prosecutors during his opening statements, claiming that other men had better motive to kill Ellerin.
+Nardoni reportedly said that the apartment manager he claimed that Ellerin had sex with — on the night she was murdered — was one such suspect.
 Nardoni added that said apartment manager, Mark Durban, admitted to having sexual relations with the 22-year-old victim that same night.

 'I left the b**** for dead.'
 Trial for 'Hollywood Ripper' accused of murdering Ashton Kutcher's ex and 10 other women begins https://t.co/3eDy0M9xNy